lemrey/sdk-nrf/applications/thread_border_router/README.rst

 Bidirectional IPv6 connectivity
   IPv6 communication between Thread and non-Thread (external) networks.
-  It currently supports both Ethernet or Wi-Fi as the external network link.
+  It currently supports Wi-Fi or Ethernet as the external network link.

 mDNS
   A multicast-based discovery of services.